Information for Businesses and Organizations

 How quickly can I get someone to help with my job?

-Our director begins looking for a freelancer to help you immediately after discussing your project with you.
+Our CEO begins looking for a freelancer to help you immediately after discussing your project with you.
 Although we are sometimes able to fill same-day jobs, the further in advance you call, the better we will be able to meet your precise needs.
 We recommend that you contact us as soon as you know you will need freelance assistance.

 How soon can I get an estimate for the work I request?